GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/window/reference.md

-# Game window and resolution
+# Game window and resolution Reference

 Provides actions and conditions to manipulate the game window.
 Depending on the platform on which the game is running, not all of these features can be applied.
 [Read more explanations about it.](/gdevelop5/all-features/window)